 Explore the dynamic ways students and faculty at the College of Art and Design are engaging with communities in Cambridge and Greater Boston.
 Community Programs and Partnerships, including the Art + Social Justice Film Series and PARTICIPATE, a series of participatory public art projects, strengthen student learning in creative response to community needs through sustained collaborative partnerships with community organizations and neighboring schools.

 Select from an array of opportunities for high school students to explore their interests in art and design, and enhance their college admission portfolios, and earn college credit.
-College Courses for High School Students Program offers studio art and design courses at the Lunder Arts Center at Porter Square, Cambridge for all levels of high school students in the fall, winter, and summer, as well as Online Portfolio Preparation Workshops for students who live outside of the immediate area or prefer online classes.
+College Courses for High School Students Program offers studio art and design courses at the Lunder Arts Center at Porter Square, Cambridge for all levels of high school students in the fall, winter, and summer.
 Need based scholarships are available for local students through the Young Artist Scholarship Program.
-The Young Artist Residency Program, offered during the summers only, is a 4-week art and design residency for high school juniors and seniors seeking to build their portfolios while earning college credit, live with peers in the Lesley dormitory, and gain the exposure to the art school experience.
+The Young Artist Residency Program, offered during the summers only, is a 2-week and 4-week art and design residency for high school juniors and seniors seeking to build their portfolios while earning college credit, live with peers in the Lesley dormitory, and gain the exposure to the art and design school experience.

 College of Art and Design